Could an independent publishing company originate from a garage?

-Our book which celebrates the wonderful work of Humboldt, is now finished and being sent to print.
+Our book which celebrates the wonderful work of Humboldt.

 We are not a large publishing company, so we need stay moving, improving, thinking about and developing books, which we are truly passionate about.
 Our books are not mass, low-cost products; the paper, the binding – each element is carefully chosen.

-Principia has just finished its second reprint, Elements is work in progress and Humboldt is finished and has been sent to print.
+Principia has just finished its second reprint, Elements is work in progress and Humboldt is finished.

 Next steps?
 We are planning to publish a printed magazine (branding and editorial design is complete) and also to reprint a major book on the History of Medicine (top secret).